 All Star Coach/Class Instructor/Tumble Instructor

-Alex has lived in Northern Virginia nearly his whole life and currently studies Kinesiology at George Mason University.
+Alex has lived in Northern Virginia nearly his whole life.
+He earned a degree in Kinesiology from George Mason University, and is currently pursuing a doctor in Physical Therapy (DPT) at Marymount University .
 He was a dedicated member of Herndon High School’s cheerleading team where he first met Suzanne Mansfield.
 The team took home many victories including the 2012 State Championship title.
 He began dancing at Infinity All-Stars his junior year on the hip-hop teams and competed with them through the rest of high school.
 While attending college, Alex joined the Senior Pom and Coed Hip-Hop team at Velocity Dance in 2014, as well as being the assistant coach of the Herndon High Dance Team.
-He also enrolled in many dance classes at George Mason to further expand his knowledge.
-After taking a season off due to an injury, he competed on Velocity’s Open Contemporary/Lyrical team for the 2016-17 season.
 Alex joined the coaching staff in May 2017, and when not coaching you can find him lighting up the stage with our Open CoEd Pom, Open CoEd Hip Hop and Open Male Hip Hop teams.
-When Alex is not at the studio, he is pursuing his studies in effort to become a physical therapist as well as assisting Coach Mansfield as the Asst.
-Coach for the James Madison High School Varsity Dance Team.
+Alex is the Assistant Coach for the James Madison High School Varsity Dance Team.

 Rebecca Hickson is a Tennessee native who began training and, later, competing in a wide variety of styles at Ginger Brown’s Academy of Performing Arts.
 When she was introduced to ballet, she discovered her passion and soon began training full time with the VanCura Ballet Conservatory.
 After continuing her training with Nashville Ballet and Atlanta Ballet, she began her professional career as an Oklahoma City Ballet apprentice.
 Rebecca joined Manassas Ballet Theatre in 2017.
 She believes that dance can be transformative in a person’s life and strives to empower her students with the knowledge and confidence to achieve their goals.